maudeve-it/ILI9XXX-XPT2046-STM32/4-CALIBRATION/README.md

 ## Why needing the touch sensor calibration

-These kind of displays are made of 2 parts:<br>
+These type of displays is made of 2 parts:<br>
 - the graphic display handled by an ILI driver (ILI9488, ILI9386 and so on)<br>
 - the touch sensor handled by the XPT2084 driver<br>